 Rust presents challenges that Python and JavaScript simply don't:

 - Lifetime annotations.
 Explicit lifetimes are unique to Rust.
-Models trained primarily on Python/JS data often hallucinate lifetime parameters or use them incorrectly.
+Models trained primarily on Python/JS data often hallucinate lifetime parameters.

 - Unsafe blocks.
 When AI models write

 unsafecode, the compiler stops checking.
-Memory bugs in unsafe Rust are invisible to the model — and catastrophic in production. - Async runtime diversity. tokio, async-std, smol — each with different semantics.
-Models must understand which runtime a codebase uses and adapt accordingly.
+Memory bugs in unsafe Rust are invisible to the model. - Async runtime diversity. tokio, async-std, smol — each with different semantics.

 - Smaller training corpus.
-Rust code represents a fraction of the training data compared to Python, JavaScript, or Java.
-Models have less exposure to idiomatic Rust patterns.
+Rust code represents a fraction of training data compared to Python, JavaScript, or Java.

 SWE-bench Multilingual: The Rust Benchmark

 SWE-bench Multilingual is the only published benchmark that includes Rust repositories with model scores.
-It contains 1,632 high-quality, human-annotated tasks across 7 languages (Java, TypeScript, JavaScript, Go, Rust, C, C++) from 68 expert annotators.
-The Rust repos include: astral-sh/ruff (Python linter written in Rust), uutils/coreutils (GNU coreutils rewrite), burntsushi/ripgrep (fast grep), tokio-rs/tokio (async runtime), and tokio-rs/axum (web framework).
+It contains 1,632 high-quality, human-annotated tasks across 7 languages.
+The Rust repos include: astral-sh/ruff, uutils/coreutils, burntsushi/ripgrep, tokio-rs/tokio, and tokio-rs/axum.

 | Rank | Model | SWE-bench Multi | Pro | Terminal-Bench | LiveCodeBench | GPQA | Output $/1M | License |